 Find today's hotel deals in Miami on TripAdvisor!

 Book hotels in New York for as low as $90 with HotelsCombined.com

 Find the Best Las Vegas Hotel - Search 100s of Hotel Sites Now - Click here

-Personally, my family has only been on one Royal Caribbean cruise to the Caribbean.
+Personally, my family has been on three Royal Caribbean cruises to the Caribbean.
 Our first cruise was in 2010.

 One reason we were on that particular cruise is that my wife's best friend and her family had sailed with Royal Caribbean several times before and loved it. ("M" has impressive Royal Caribbean cruise reviews to share.)

 She organized a family reunion, invited us and sure enough it was with Royal Caribbean - Monarch of the Seas to be exact.

 I must say that this particular cruise was my worst of several inclusive family Caribbean cruises taken, but not because it was bad - if you get what I mean.

 (Oops!
 Not a good start to my Royal Caribbean cruise review.)

 Anyway, my family loves to cruise, so it takes a lot to make a Caribbean cruise vacation bad.